 To do this, I recommend opening a CIT Bank Savings Builder Account.
 As long as you deposit at least $100 per month, you’ll earn their top tier interest rate which is multiple times better than most local banks or credit unions.

-You can open a CIT Bank Savings Builder Account below or read more about it and how to open one in our detailed review.
+You can open a CIT Bank Savings Builder Account after reading more about it and how to open one in our detailed review.

 Obviously, you can’t start living on last month’s income immediately.
 If you did, you wouldn’t have any income to live on this month.